S3 deans help students request academic flexibility (e.g., extension on assignment or exam) when they encounter unexpected circumstances such as:

 - Verifiable medical issues

 - Verifiable personal issues ( e.g., family, financial, racial inequity, relationship, etc.)

 - Emergencies or special circumstances that make it impossible for the student to fulfill his/her academic obligations

-NOTE: Circumstances that do not fall into these categories should be discussed with a dean in order to come up with an appropriate resolution.
+NOTE: Circumstances that do not fall into these categories (e.g., conflicts with extracurriculars or other scheduled non-academic commitments) should be discussed with a dean by visiting the S3 virtual drop-in queue or making an appointment.